 17-beta hydroxysteroid dehydrogenase 3 deficiency is a rare disorder.
 Researchers have estimated that this condition occurs in approximately 1 in 147,000 newborns.
 It is more common in the Arab population of Gaza, where it affects 1 in 200 to 300 people.

 Mutations in the HSD17B3 gene cause 17-beta hydroxysteroid dehydrogenase 3 deficiency.
 The HSD17B3 gene provides instructions for making an enzyme called 17-beta hydroxysteroid dehydrogenase 3.
-This enzyme is active in the testes, where it helps to produce testosterone from a precursor hormone called androstenedione.
+This enzyme is active in the testes, where it helps to produce testosterone from a weaker precursor androgen called androstenedione.

-Mutations in the HSD17B3 gene result in a 17-beta hydroxysteroid dehydrogenase 3 enzyme with little or no activity, reducing testosterone production.
-A shortage of testosterone affects the development of the reproductive tract in the male fetus, resulting in the abnormalities in the external sex organs that occur in 17-beta hydroxysteroid dehydrogenase 3 deficiency.
+Mutations in the HSD17B3 gene result in a 17-beta hydroxysteroid dehydrogenase 3 enzyme with little or no activity, reducing production of testosterone from androstenedione.
+The shortage of the stronger androgen affects the development of the reproductive tract in the male fetus, resulting in the abnormalities in the external sex organs that occur in 17-beta hydroxysteroid dehydrogenase 3 deficiency.

 A portion of the androstenedione is also converted to the female sex hormone estrogen.
 Since impairment of the conversion to testosterone in this disorder results in excess androstenedione in the body, a corresponding excess of estrogen may be produced, leading to breast enlargement in some affected individuals.